Working memory, fluency and practice - the science of learning mathematics

 Working memory can only hold a small amount of information and it lasts only a few seconds, so the information must pass through it rapidly or it gets lost.
 Working memory can become a bottleneck in our brain function - making even simple thought processes feel complex as we go forwards and backwards get to the answer.

-Speed is Critical
+Instant Recall is Critical

 But there is a way round the working memory bottleneck.
 Dr Adbrizi explains that when children practise tasks like mental arithmetic, it becomes automatic and unconscious, freeing up space in the working memory for more complex calculations.